caustee/hugo/content/help/project-implementation.md

+---
+title: "Project implementation"
+layout: "page"
+---

-this is just a placeholder
+this is just a placeholder for project implementation